-Before we begin, I recommend getting a clear view of all your federal student loans by visiting the National Student Loan Data System.
+Before we begin, I recommend getting a clear view of all your federal student loans by visiting the National Student Loan Data System at student aid.gov.

 This System will let you see all the federal student loans you have.
 This way you’ll know exactly how many loans you have, how much you owe, and which servicer or collection agency your loans have been placed with.

-Let me answer that for you: No. There’s no similar system to check your private student loans.
+(So you know, there’s no similar system to check your private student loans.)